rcarrata/rcarrata.github.io/_posts/2021-07-01-traffic-flow-ovn2.md

 route.route.openshift.io/kibana-secure   kibana-elastiflow.apps.xxx.xxx.com          kibana     5601   edge/Redirect   None
 ```

-NOTE: Red Hat NOT offers support of ANY kind to ElastiFlow or any associations, so please be aware of that.
+NOTE: Red Hat does NOT offer support of ANY kind for ElastiFlow or any associations, so please be aware of that.

 ## Configure the ElastiFlow dashboards in Kibana